mehulagg/gitlab/doc/user/project/wiki/index.md

 1. Scroll down to find **Wiki** and toggle it off (in gray).
 1. Click **Save changes**.

-Once done, the link to the internal wiki is not displayed.
+Once done, the link to the internal wiki is not displayed on the left sidebar.

 ## Resources